heatherholcomb/EffectsOfSpaceWeather/README.md

 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_ISN_Temp.png" alt="How does ISN affect temperature" title="How does ISN affect temperature" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_ISN_Temp.png" alt="How does ISN affect temperature" title="How does ISN affect temperature" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between ISN Index and Average Temperature
+#### H1: There is a Linear relationship between ISN Index and Average Temperature

 #### Simple Linear Regression model - How does ISN affect Wind Speed?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_ISN_Wind.png" alt="How does ISN affect wind" title="How does ISN affect wind" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_ISN_Wind.png" alt="How does ISN affect wind" title="How does ISN affect wind" />
+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between ISN Index and Average Wind Speed
+#### H1: There is a Linear relationship between ISN Index and Average Wind Speed

 #### Simple Linear Regression model - How does ISN affect Precipitation?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_ISN_Precip.png" alt="How does ISN affect precipitation" title="How does ISN affect precipitation" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_ISN_Precip.png" alt="How does ISN affect precipitation" title="How does ISN affect precipitation" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between ISN Index and Precipitation
+#### H1: There is a Linear relationship between ISN Index and Precipitation

 ## Space Weather Predictions
 #### fbprophet forecast model of F10.7 index.
 It seems that the forecast values line up with the actual values which is why i decided to take a further look at predictions the F10.7 index.